 Over the years, the major cities of Guangzhou, Shanghai, Nanjing, Beijing, and Shenzhen saw home prices rise by at least 20%.
 Some neighborhoods in Shanghai have risen by 40% in the last five years with the average 1,000-square-foot apartment in Shanghai going for $725,000, or around five million yuan.
 Being partly or fully based overseas is increasingly the cheaper option as domestic prices increase to millions of dollars for a substantial living space.

-Seeking for native English education
+Seeking native English education

-One of the main factors for relocation of wealthy families for years now is the highly prized ‘native English education’ that so many families are seeking for their children.
+One of the main factors for the relocation of wealthy families for years now is the highly prized ‘native English education’ that so many families are seeking for their children.
 Studying abroad has become an ambition; 57% of Chinese parents would send their child overseas to study if the family had the means, according to the Shanghai Academy of Social Sciences.
-Student migration is very common in China, and there are many Chinese overseas students enrolled in universities in US, Europe and South Asia.
+Student migration is very common in China, and there are many Chinese overseas students enrolled in universities in the US, Europe, and South Asia.

 Residency schemes offering benefits in education are increasingly popular as individuals want to guarantee the best for their families in terms of academic opportunities and progress in a highly competitive modern Chinese society.
 Also, it’s very hard to get to the best universities in China, so many wealthy families decide to move overseas to obtain higher education.
 In fact, there are millions of highly educated immigrants from China living abroad.